Mouse-GYM/auto-trainer/README.md

 Most of the content in `scripts` are lightweight utilities to determine if various components of the system are working as expected.

 * acquire_image.py
-  * Captures a single image frame from the camera specified by the `cameraurl`
+  * Captures a single image frame from the camera specified by the `cameraurl`.
+* can_console.py
+  * A command line interface to the Alogus hardware.
 * capture_camera.py
-  * Captures 150 frames from the camera specified by the `cameraurl` argument to the location specified by `output`
+  * Captures 150 frames from the camera specified by the `cameraurl` argument to the location specified by `output`.
 * head_fix_console.py
-  * A command line interface to the head fix unit.
+  * A command line interface to the Anshutz tunnel unit.
 Will log data stream to a csv file.
 Supports subset of device commands.
 * list_cameras.py
   * List all cameras available in the system.
 * load_dlc_model.py
   * Validates loading of a DLC model with the network module
 * pellet_delivery_console.py
-  * A command line interface to the pellet delivery unit.
-Supports a subset of device commands
+  * A command line interface to the Anshutz pellet delivery unit.
+Supports a subset of device commands.
 * run_dlc_model.py
-  * Sends two saved files through a DLC model with the network module
+  * Sends two saved files through a DLC model with the network module.

 ## Additional Tools

 * auto-trainer-device\tools\head_fix_server.py
-  * Mock server for the head fix unit for testing w/o the physical device
+  * Mock server for the Anshutz tunnel unit for testing without the physical device
   * `python auto-trainer-device\tools\head_fix_server.py`
     * specify the serial port, `/dev/ttyACM1`, `COM4`, etc...
     * specify measurement update frequency `-f 100` for 100 Hz